IBM/zopeneditor-about/README.md

   - You can also use the [OpenJDK](https://adoptium.net/temurin/releases?version=21&os=any&arch=any).
   - Newer versions of Java should also work, but are not as rigorously tested for Z Open Editor as Java 21.
   - Various settings are provided to configure how the extension uses Java.
 See the [Configuring Java](#configuring-java) section below for more details.
 - Zowe CLI 8.0.0 or newer (optional, but recommended) and the Zowe Explorer VS Code extension v3.0.0 or newer (required): To make use of [Zowe](https://zowe.org) to open and edit files directly from z/OS MVS or USS, you need Zowe client software and either IBM RSE API or z/OSMF configured.
 For more information, see [Installing Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli) and [VS Code Extension for Zowe](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe#user-content-prerequisites).
 Once installed, you must [create a Zowe CLI team configuration file](https://ibm.github.io/zopeneditor-about/Docs/interact_zos_overview.html) so that data sets can be found and accessed.
+The installation of Zowe CLI is entirely optional.
+Z Open Editor and Zowe Explorer can operate completely independently of it.

 - (Optional) Git: To use the features that involve Git, you must install Git and have it available in your system path so that VS Code can display it.
 On Macs, Git comes out of the box.
 On Linux, you can install Git with your distribution's package manager.
 On Windows, you can get Git from <https://git-scm.com>.